‘Days Of Our Lives’ Spoilers: Ciara Confronts Ben, Gabi Is Rushed To The Hospital

 — Days of our Lives (@nbcdays) June 23, 2018

-In addition, Kate Robert (Lauren Koslow) and Salem’s newest hunky lawyer, Ted (Giles Marini) will heat up and their attraction for one another will go to the next level.
+In addition, Kate Robert (Lauren Koslow) and Salem’s newest hunky lawyer, Ted (Giles Marini), will heat up and their attraction for one another will go to the next level.
 Kate has a bad habit of jumping into bed with any new man who comes to Salem, and it usually doesn’t work out well for her.
 Perhaps it will be different this time around.